wodxumingxu/ottomator-agents/~sample-n8n-agent~/README.md

 1. **Webhook Node**
    - Entry point for all requests
-   - Validates authentication headers (optional, we can add once we host for you on the studio)
+   - Validates authentication headers (optional, we can add once we host for you on the Studio)
    - Routes incoming POST requests

 2. **Prep Input Fields Node**